caiks/TBOT01/README.md

 ```
 The turtlebot moves around room 4 before moving to the corridor between room 4 and room 1.
 It passes through the front door and will carry on indefinitely outside.

 The [Turtlebot3Drive node](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/ros2/turtlebot3_gazebo/include/turtlebot3_gazebo/turtlebot3_drive.hpp) does simple collision avoidance.
-It subscribes to the `scan` and `odom` topics, and publishes to the `cmd_vel` topic.
+It subscribes to the lidar `scan` and odometry `odom` topics, and publishes to the motor `cmd_vel` topic.
 It runs a timer every 10 ms which calls a callback where the direction is decided.
 The `scan` data is first checked at 0 deg.
 If there is an obstacle ahead it turns right, otherwise the `scan` data is checked at 330 deg.
 If there is an obstacle to the left it turns right, otherwise the `scan` data is checked at 30 deg.
 If there is an obstacle to the right it turns left.
 If there are no obstacles it drives straight ahead.
 Once the direction is decided a `geometry_msgs::msg::Twist` is published to `cmd_vel` either with (a) a linear motion at 0.7 m/s, or (b) a rotation clockwise or anti-clockwise at 1.5 rad/s.
 While rotating the controller waits until the orientation has changed by 30 deg before the direction is decided again.

 In general the `turtlebot3_drive` controller does not collide very often with the walls, but can sometimes collide with table legs.
 There is a preference for right turns over left, so overall motion is usually clockwise.

-For our investigations we have copied the `turtlebot3_drive` controller to a `TBOT01` [controller](https://github.com/caiks/TBOT01/blob/master/controller.h).
+For our investigations we copied the `turtlebot3_drive` controller to the `TBOT01` [controller](https://github.com/caiks/TBOT01/blob/master/controller.h) and added extra functionality.

 Restart the simulation and in a separate shell run the controller,
 ```